JaredPoetter/my-next-trip/README.md

 -   Pulling in RESTapi data when switching routes instead of storing in a cache was to enable a user to send or bookmark a link to a specific URL.
 If they would load in http://localhost:3000/route/901/direction/0/stop/MAAM they would be able to get the most up to date information about that stop in the future.
 -   using of reactstrap library to simplify styling of the web app so i could focus on the logic of the React.js code
+-   i have limited my testing of the RESTapi because I didn't want to get rate limited from the metro transit

 ## How to install the app